This information was current in 2006 and may now be out of date. Please refer to the latest handbook.

 Candidates who have fulfilled the conditions of the Requirements for the Award in which they are enrolled and have complied with all Statutes and other Requirements applicable to them may be granted the Award.

 In each year of enrolment, each student is required to nominate a selection of subjects.
-The Executive Dean of the appropriate faculty may reject a student’s enrolment and/or selection of subjects where the selection of subjects does not conform to the requirements of the award or where enrolment in a particular subject is restricted.
-At the direction of the Executive Dean some students will be required to attend an enrolment advisory session.
-However, it is the student’s responsibility to ensure that the selection of subjects conforms to the requirements of the award in which the student is enrolled; and acceptance by the University of a student’s enrolment and selection of subjects must not be taken as confirmation that the selection of subjects conforms to the requirements of the award in which the student is enrolled.
+The Pro-Vice-Chancellor of the appropriate faculty may reject a student's enrolment and/or selection of subjects where the selection of subjects does not conform to the requirements of the award or where enrolment in a particular subject is restricted.
+At the direction of the Pro-Vice-Chancellor some students will be required to attend an enrolment advisory session.
+However, it is the student's responsibility to ensure that the selection of subjects conforms to the requirements of the award in which the student is enrolled; and acceptance by the University of a student's enrolment and selection of subjects must not be taken as confirmation that the selection of subjects conforms to the requirements of the award in which the student is enrolled.

 A three year degree requires 72 units and is normally completed in three years of full-time study or the part-time equivalent; a four year degree requires 96 units and is normally completed in four years of full-time study or the part-time equivalent.

 Candidates' attention is drawn to the Re-enrolment Requirements which require that candidates progress with their studies in accordance with the conditions set down by those Requirements.

 Candidates are not permitted to undertake more than the minimum number of units required to complete their degree without the approval of the Pro-Vice-Chancellor.

 A full-time candidate for any particular year is one who in that year enrols for subjects to the value of at least 18 units.

 A part-time candidate for any particular year is one who in that year enrols for subjects to the value of less than 18 units.